-On February 26, 2023, after an assessment by the Board of the Company's management structure, the Board approved Mr. Yueting Jia, FF's founder and Chief Product and User Ecosystem Officer (alongside the then Chief Executive Officer, Mr. Xuefeng Chen) reporting directly to the Board, as well as FF's product, mobility ecosystem, I.A.I., and advanced research and development ("R&D") technology departments reporting directly to Mr. Jia.
-The Board also approved FF's user ecosystem, capital markets, human resources and administration, corporate strategy and China departments reporting to both Mr. Jia and Mr. Chen, subject to processes and controls to be determined by the Board after consultation with the Company's management.
-Based on the changes to his responsibilities within the Company, the Board determined that Mr. Jia is an "officer" of the Company within the meaning of Section 16 of the Exchange Act and an "executive officer" of the Company under Rule 3b-7 under the Exchange Act.
+On February 26, 2023, after an assessment by the Board of Directors (the "Board") of the Company's management structure, the Board approved our Chief Product and User Ecosystem Officer (Mr. Yueting Jia, who is also FF's founder) reporting directly to the Board.
+In addition, the Board approved our product, mobility ecosystem, I.A.I., and advanced research and development ("R&D") technology departments reporting directly to the Chief Product and User Ecosystem Officer.
+The Board also approved our user ecosystem, capital markets, human resources and administration, corporate strategy and China departments reporting to both the Chief Product and User Ecosystem Officer and the Global Chief Executive Officer, subject to processes and controls to be determined by the Board after consultation with our management.
+Based on his responsibilities within the Company, the Board determined that Mr. Jia is an "officer" of the Company within the meaning of Section 16 of the Exchange Act and an "executive officer" of the Company under Rule 3b-7 under the Exchange Act.